-- Interactive Voice Response: This feature allows you to create customized greetings and messages to callers.
+- Interactive Voice Response: This feature allows you to create customized greetings and messages for callers.
 For example, ‘Press 2 for English.’
-Also, it collects and stores information it gathers from first-time callers.
+Also, it collects and stores the information it gathers from first-time callers.

 - Skill-Based Routing: This feature focuses on routing callers based on the agent with the right skills to address their concerns and meet their needs.
 Skills are based on language, geographic location, product knowledge, department, and area of expertise.